in28minutes/learning-paths-cloud-and-devops/architectures/learning-microservices.md

 ALL LEARNING PATHS - https://github.com/in28minutes/learning-paths-cloud-and-devops#cloud-and-devops-learning-paths

 ▬▬▬▬▬▬   💎  Discussion points 💎  ▬▬▬▬▬▬
-► What is Microservices?
+► What is a Microservice?
-► How can I get started in learning Microservices?
+► How can I get started with learning Microservices?
 ► Evolution of Microservices and why they became more popular over Web Services?
-► Challenges which Microservices helps us to overcome ► Microservices Architecture?
-► Things to consider when developing Microservices
+► Challenges which Microservices helps us to overcome ► Things to consider when developing Microservices
 ► Programming languages used to develop Microservices ► How to deploying Microservices in cloud using Docker, Kubernetes,...
-► Where should a beginer with no programming knowledge get started ► How important is it to understand cloud in order to develop Microservices
+► Where should a beginner with no programming knowledge get started ► How important is it to understand cloud in order to develop Microservices

 ▬▬▬▬▬▬ Learning Resources 🔗 ▬▬▬▬▬▬

-►
-►
+► Get started with Microservices - https://links.in28minutes.com/get-started-microservices

 ▬▬▬▬▬▬ Chapters ▬▬▬▬▬▬